No momento, esta página está disponível apenas em inglês.

 Organizational Structure and Operations

-New Relic is a San Francisco-based technology company that delivers a software platform for customers to land all of their telemetry data quickly and affordably in one place and derive actionable insights from that data in a unified front-end application.
-New Relic, Inc. is incorporated in Delaware and is a publicly traded company on the New York Stock Exchange.
-New Relic, Inc. is headquartered in San Francisco, California but has significant operations through its subsidiaries and various regional offices in a number of markets throughout the world.
-New Relic has over 2,600 employees worldwide and operates in 16 countries.
+New Relic is a San Francisco-based technology company that delivers a software platform for customers to land all their telemetry data quickly and affordably in one place and derive actionable insights from that data in a unified front-end application.
+New Relic, Inc. is incorporated in Delaware and is privately owned by Francisco Partners, a leading global investment firm that specializes in partnering with technology businesses, and TPG, a leading global alternative asset management firm.
+New Relic, Inc. is headquartered in San Francisco, California but has significant operations through its subsidiaries and various regional offices in several markets throughout the world.
+New Relic has over 2,100 employees worldwide and operates in 16 countries.

-New Relic operates in the United Kingdom through its subsidiary New Relic UK Ltd. and in Australia through its subsidiary New Relic Australia Pty Ltd.
+1. New Relic, Inc. operates in the United Kingdom through its subsidiary New Relic UK Limited

 Operations and Risks

 Overall, due to the nature of New Relic's business as a developer and provider of a software platform, New Relic considers itself to be low risk with respect to modern slavery practices in its operations.
 This is based on an assessment of New Relic's geographical footprint against the Global Slavery Index's list of high, medium and low risk countries.
-New Relic primarily operates in lower geographic risk countries and regions, including in the United States, Europe, Australia, Japan, and South Korea.
-New Relic also operates in Singapore, Israel, and India, which are recognized by the Global Slavery Index as medium risk.
+New Relic primarily operates in lower geographic risk countries and regions, including in the United States, Europe, Australia, Japan, Singapore and South Korea.
+New Relic also operates in Israel and India, which are recognized by the Global Slavery Index as above average vulnerability risk.

 New Relic's workforce is primarily made up of skilled full-time permanent employees, which further supports our low-risk status.
 New Relic does, however, engage some contractors, which is addressed further below.